How Plan Values Are Distributed

 Distribution methods

-• Constant Distribution: The parent value is inherited by its children.
+• Constant Distribution: The parent value is inherited by its children, setting one value as the same for all child values.
 This distribution method is used for plan items that are rates such as Annual Resignation Rate.

-• Change Ratio Distribution: The percentage change of the parent value is distributed to its children.
+• Change Ratio Distribution: The percentage change of the parent value is distributed to its children, keeping the proportions of the child values aligned.
 This distribution method is used for the Cost of Workforce plan items in the Headcount and cost planning model such as Direct Compensation.

 Constant Distribution